Scratch-[Vanities]

 Vladimir Dietrich · March 7, 2022 ·3 min read

-I think I can debunk a myth.
+I think I can undo a myth.
 The myth of the "ultra, ultra billionaire."

 I have two aspects to address.
 One aspect is: a country is ultra, ultra billionaire.
 But we don't complain.
-This aspect allows us to say that both the money of a country and that of an ultra, ultra billionaire will be injected into the economy.
+This aspect allows us to say that both a country's and an ultra, ultra billionaire's money will be injected into the economy.
 "Injecting into the economy" is not what changes.
-Envy is also not worth it, I know it changes, because we don't envy a country, but a person, perhaps.
-But this aspect is bland.
+Envy is also not worth it, I know it changes, because we don't envy a country, but a person, maybe.
+But this aspect is boring.
 Even old: comparing country budgets with wealthy individuals and companies is nothing new.

-I like the next aspect to analyze better.
+I like the next aspect to analyze more.
 It involves automation.

 The extreme case is easier to understand.
 Then we soften the extremes.